 I admit, this sounds like the title of some Hardy Boys Mystery.
 However, it’s a story that I’m sure plays out endless times in hotels around the world.
-If you’ve stayed in a moderate to high class hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:
+If you’ve stayed in a moderate to high end hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:

 There’s only one bit advice I can give to you if you see a layout like this.
 Close the door and back away slowly from the refrigerator.
 Don’t touch anything.
-Don’t even breathe heavy unless you want a a huge minibar bill when you check out.
+Don’t even breathe heavily unless you want a a huge minibar bill when you check out.

 Like many frequent travelers, I’m well versed in minibar etiquette.
 If it looks like they’re going to charge you for moving anything, then don’t move anything unless you want to pay for it.
 Drink your water bottle at room temperature or ask for a bucket of ice if you want to keep anything cold.

 When we checked into the W Hollywood, we were coming from Disneyland in an Uber.
 We had some snacks and drinks with us that we wanted to keep cold.
 Now, I know my way around a mini bar and this one looked pretty safe.
 There didn’t seem to be any sensors to notice if items were moved or removed, so I stored two bottles of water in fridge to get cold until we returned to the room later that evening.